Isaac Paredes Player Props: Rays vs. Orioles

 Orioles Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Orioles pitching staff ranks 10th in the league.
+- The Orioles pitching staff is 11th in the league with a collective nine strikeouts per nine innings.

-- The Orioles have a 4.45 team ERA that ranks 16th across all league pitching staffs.
+- The Orioles have a 4.34 team ERA that ranks 16th among all league pitching staffs.

-- The Orioles rank 18th in baseball in home runs surrendered (42 total, 1.2 per game).
+- Orioles pitchers combine to rank 22nd in baseball in home runs given up (46 total, 1.3 per game).

-- Gibson (4-1 with a 4.61 ERA and 27 strikeouts in 41 2/3 innings pitched) gets the start for the Orioles, his eighth of the season.
+- Kremer (3-1 with a 5.80 ERA and 28 strikeouts in 35 2/3 innings pitched) makes the start for the Orioles, his eighth of the season.

-- The righty last appeared on Wednesday against the Kansas City Royals, when he threw 6 2/3 innings, allowing six earned runs while giving up 10 hits.
+- His last time out was on Friday against the Atlanta Braves, when the righty tossed six innings, surrendering one earned run while giving up six hits.

+- In seven games this season, the 27-year-old has a 5.80 ERA and 7.1 strikeouts per nine innings, while allowing a batting average of .308 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.